 So how did all this come about?
 I guess you could say it was partly my mother's fault.
 Many, many years ago while peacefully napping in my bassinet, my mother's beloved Siamese, Catherine, decided said bassinet was a fine bed to deliver her kittens in.
 Since that fateful afternoon, I've always shared my heart and home with cats.
 Throughout college, marriage and motherhood, I maintained my love of cats and quietly held a torch for my dream of breeding quality cats.

 In the Spring of 2002 I started working with Burmese.
 I began my journey into Burmese-dom with a stunning sable kitten that I named Thistle.
 The day I brought him home my husband said things like, "He's kind of funny looking" and "I can't believe you paid money for a cat".
 My husband, having spent a good portion of his life on a farm, had never experienced the Burmese Cat at this point in his life; however, he most definitely was a cat person.
 After a night or two of Thistle burrowing under our bed covers to sleep curled up next to us, my husband told me he thought the young kitten was sort of cute.
 At the end of that first week, my husband came to me with Thistle cradled in his arms, purring wildly, and stated...
 "He's worth every penny!"
-Our daughter, Melissa, also took great interest in this little brown cat that would follow her around and play fetch with her.
+Our 5 year old daughter, Melissa, also took great interest in this little brown cat that would follow her around and play fetch with her.

 For information on available cats and kittens, please contact us at the link below or call us at